Fowlds History, Family Crest & Coats of Arms

 The surname Fowlds was first found in Yorkshire where Hugh del Foldis was listed at Wakefield in 1275.
 Later, Adam in le Fold was found in the Subsidy Rolls for Derbyshire in 1327 and John atte Fold was found in the Subsidy Rolls for Somerset in 1327.
 The Subsidy Rolls for Staffordshire include a listing for Adam de Falde in 1332 and in the same year, John del ffald was listed in the Subsidy Rolls for Cumberland (Cumbria).

 Early History of the Fowlds family

-Another 223 words (16 lines of text) covering the years 127 and 1273 are included under the topic Early Fowlds History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fowlds research.
+Another 74 words (5 lines of text) covering the years 1273, 1530 and 1597 are included under the topic Early Fowlds History in all our PDF Extended History products and printed products wherever possible.

 Fowlds Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Fowlds include Foulds, Faulds, Fowlds, Foulls, Faulls, Fowldes and many more.